Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Scenario and Threat Model

 \subsection{Threat Model}

-The attacker considered in this paper is a fully-passive attacker, who stays silent on both Wi-Fi and Thread networks.
-It only eavesdrops and does not transmit, modify network devices, or alter network properties.
-The attacker can capture local Wi-Fi or Thread traffic.
-This is possible since the adversary either possesses the network decryption keys of the Wi-Fi and/or Thread network (e.g., because users set up weak passwords or they are somehow leaked~\cite{bitdefender2023}), or it exploits the absence of security at lower layers of these communication technologies, very typical when energy consumption is at budget~\cite{lim2025_arxiv}.
-Overall, the attacker aims to infer network characteristics and device types by observing encrypted traffic generated during regular network communication.
-We exclude from the attacker scope infrequent events such as pairing, establishment of encrypted sessions, and subscriptions, since they occur infrequently, are not typically initiated by the user, and are common among various device types.
+The adversary considered in this paper is a fully-passive attacker, who only eavesdrops packets on both Wi-Fi and Thread networks.
+The attacker can capture local Wi-Fi or Thread traffic and access to the plaintext link-layer traffic, but not to the encrypted application-layer Matter header and payload.
+Thus, it either possesses the network decryption keys of the Wi-Fi and/or Thread network (e.g., because users set up weak passwords or they are somehow leaked \cite{bitdefender2023}), or it exploits the absence of security at lower layers of these communication technologies, very typical when energy consumption is at budget~\cite{lim2025_arxiv}.
+Note that Matter is an application-layer protocol.
+Thus, proper investigation of its robustness against encrypted traffic analysis must be performed considering full visibility of packet sizes, timings, and directions, but no access to application payloads, in line with relevant literature~\cite{erinola2023usenix},~\cite{xue2024_usenix}.
+Overall, the attacker aims to infer network characteristics and device types by observing encrypted Matter traffic generated during regular network communication.
+We exclude from the attacker scope infrequent events such as pairing, establishment of encrypted sessions, and subscriptions, since typically they are not initiated by users.